 Our US-based client provides crisis management and communication services required during the aftermath of an emergency.
 At Xoriant, we made use of NuGet Package Management and JFrog artifactory for the client’s projects to relieve the engineering team from tedious library management.
 The project consumed approximately 150 different libraries.
 Prior to using NuGet, the engineering team would take approximately an hour to download, copy, and update the libraries; which was overhead.

 Using the NuGet Package Manager, it just took 10 minutes for library management.
 NuGet Package Manager automated library management and provided the engineering team with additional time to focus on complex issues while ensuring consistency in results.
 Extrapolating these findings for a complex project scenario, NuGet Package Management can be used for simplified and efficient library management, effective resource allocation, and enhanced productivity.

-Talk to our experts to learn how you can adopt and initiate DevOps practices, tools, and technologies in your business/project.
+Looking to adopt and initiate Xoriant DevOps practices, tools, and technologies in your business/project?

 2. Github Study